djma777/100-days-of-code/r2-log.md

 - Good meet with the team, almost about to start coding (the team), after finishing db design and some wireframing (also the team).

 ---

+## Day 5.
+July 27, 2020.

+### **Today's Progress**

+- portfolio site
+- 1st day new job

+### **Thoughts**

+- So I will have to correct this tomorrow but I removed my App state that used to Redirect visitors to my `/welcome` page becuase it was not jibing with the static page solution I found on stackoverflow.
+I'll have to find a different ('better') way to redirect visitors.
+- First day on my job as an Operations Manager (part-time) for a tech company.
+I wouldn't be coding but I will see the entire work flow of many projects, will be able to talk to clients, project managers, developers, and the BIG BOSS.
+Not to mention I will see real project codes.

+---